MacBook keyboard and trackpad not working? Try these troubleshooting tips

 Possible fixes if both MacBook trackpad and keyboard aren’t working

 If both the keyboard and trackpad are not working, your MacBook is nothing more than a monitor, albeit a very pretty one.
-You can use a Bluetooth or wireless mouse or keyboard, but if you wanted to do that you could have just bought an iMac instead.
+You can use a Bluetooth or wireless mouse or keyboard, but you could have just bought an iMac instead if you wanted to do that.

 Here are some troubleshooting tips that have worked for dual keyboard and trackpad issues